Frequently Asked Questions

 How is TENT staffed, and how are service requests fulfilled?

-The volunteer coordinator matches volunteers and member requests for services through use of the TENT online service request program.
+We match volunteers and member requests for services through use of the TENT online service request program.
 Generally speaking, at least two days’ prior notice of a request for service are required.

 Who can become a TENT volunteer, and how do they sign up?